-- d.
-If it is the student's first offense, he will be excused from detention, but this excuse can be given only by Mr. Wells at 3:30 on the day tardy. - e.
-If it is the student's second offense, he must serve two detentions -- if the third, three detentions. - f.
-If it is the student's fourth offense, he will be suspended from school for one week. - g.
+- 1. General disturbance in the classroom or study hall. - a.
+Any student who is reported to the office for disturbing the classroom or study hall will receive whatever disciplinary action the principal deems advisable. - 2.
+Tardiness - a.
+Any student who is not in his or her seat in (his or her seat in)the classroom when the tardy bell ceases ringing is tardy. - b.
+Any student who is tardy must receive an admission slip from the education office. - c.
+Any student who does not have a legitimate excuse which has been accepted by the office must report to Mr. Wells at 7-5-2 at 3:30 on the afternoon of the day he was tardy.
+If he does not appear he will receive two detentions. - d.
+If it is the student's first offense, he will be excused from detention, but this excuse can only be given only by Mr. Wells at 3:30 on the day tardy. - e.
+If it is the student's second offense, he must serve two detentions if the third, three detentions. - f.
+If it is the student's fourth offense, he will be suspended from school for one week until he brings his guardian to 1-4-2 for a conference. - g.
 If it is the student's fifth offense, he will be expelled from school because he has clearly demonstrated that he does not belong in the school. - 3.
-Absences mude 16° b.
-On the second unexcused absence, the student must make - c.
-On the third absence, the student will be suspended from school for one week. - d.
+Absences - a.
+On the first unexcused absence, the student must make up the time absent, period for period, in the detention room beginning at 3:30 of the afternoon he returns to school. - b.
+On the second unexcused absence, the student must make up double the time absent. - c.
+On the third absence, the student will be suspended from school until he brings his guardian to 1-4-3 for a conference. - d.
 On the fourth unexcused absence, the student will be expelled from school because he has clearly demonstrated that he does not belong in the school. - 4.
 Student officers - a.
 No student can hold any class or student body office if he has more than three detention assignments (not individual detentions) against him. - 5.
-Wearing of hats or caps by the boys.
+Wearing of hats or caps by the boys - a.
+Under no circumstances is any boy to be allowed to wear a cap or hat in the school room unless he has a permit to do so signed by Dr. Little and approved by the principal. - 6.
+Notification of parents - a.
+Parents will be notified in writing of each infraction of the rules by the student.